I have completed 4 years and 7 months of service. My DOJ is 29 Nov 2016, and my LWD is 30 June 2021.

 Dear Binu,

-An organization may function 24X7 and therefore 365 days in a year.
+An organization may function 24x7 and therefore 365 days in a year.
 But what is important is only the weekly work schedule of the employee as per the contract of employment or service regulations.
-When the employee is required to work only for 5 days in a week and allowed 2 days as weekly holidays, the entire weekly holidays have to be treated as the days worked for the purpose of continuous service under the PGA,1972.
-Here the term " days worked" cannot be the days the employee work with hammer and chisel or pen and paper.
-That's why the no of days for calculation is reduced from 240 to 190 days.
+When the employee is required to work only for 5 days in a week and allowed 2 days as weekly holidays, the entire weekly holidays have to be treated as the days worked for the purpose of continuous service under the PGA, 1972.
+Here the term "days worked" cannot be the days the employee works with hammer and chisel or pen and paper.
+That's why the number of days for calculation is reduced from 240 to 190 days.

 From India, Salem